rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/commit_signing.md

-Select option `(9) ECC and ECC` for the key type Select option `(1) Curve 25519` for the elliptic curve Set a validity period of your choice, ideally less than 1 year Specify real name and email address to associate with this keypair Type a passphrase (twice)
+Select option `(9) ECC and ECC` for the key type Select option `(1) Curve 25519` for the elliptic curve Set a validity period of your choice, ideally less than 1 year Specify real name and email address to associate with this keypair.
+The email address must match your verified Github email address or be set to `your-github-username@users.noreply.github.com`.
+Type a passphrase (twice)

 # Create a signing keypair